NASA-IMPACT/csdap-bulk-download/README.md

 argparse, logging, os, pandas, re, requests, tqdm

+## Filter for Desired Scenes

+Users can filter the .csv file by scene id or by asset type.
+This is accomplished by providing two arguments: filter_column and filter_value.
+The filter_column argument should be either scene_id or asset_type.
+The second argument, filter_value, corresponds to the desired value of the filter_column.
+For example, providing `input.csv --filtercolumn asset_type --filtervalue udm` filters the input.csv by the udm asset.

 ## Running the Script

 1. Download the csdap_bulk_download repository to your local machine.

 2. Save the .csv file to the same directory as the csdap_bulk_download repository.

-3. Navigate to necessary directory:  `python download.py`
+3. Navigate to necessary directory:  `python download.py input.csv`